Sweden and human rights

 Human rights must be embraced at grass-roots level.
 In Sweden, plenty of NGOs as well as individual activists are involved in the advancement of human rights.

 Among the Swedish organisations active both at home and abroad is Civil Rights Defenders, which works to empower human rights activists at risk.
-The group has been internationally recognised for its Natalia Project security system, which provides human rights defenders with a protection bracelet allowing them to send out distress signals in dangerous situations.
+The organisation has been internationally recognised for its Natalia Project security system, which provides human rights defenders with a protection bracelet allowing them to send out distress signals in dangerous situations.

 The Natalia Project is the world’s first assault alarm system for human rights defenders.